 The Marmottan-Monet Museum, or the Musée Marmottan Monet, is a museum in Paris.
 It is dedicated to the work of the Impressionist painter Claude Monet.

 The museum features several of Monet’s works and pieces from other Impressionist artists.
-It holds the world’s largest collection of works by Claude Monet.
+It holds the world’s largest collection of Claude Monet’s works.

 The museum is a great place to learn about the work of Claude Monet and the other Impressionist artists.
 The museum’s collection provides a comprehensive look at the different aspects of Monet’s work.